- How to SORN a car with the DVLA

 - How to spot scam SORN sites

 When is it legal to own a car but not to pay for its tax and insurance?
 The answer is never, unless you have declared the car SORN.
-This Statutory Off-Road Notification is a legal way of owning a car while telling the authorities that you accept that you can’t drive your car on public roads.
+SORN stands for Statutory Off-Road Notification and is a legal way of owning a car while telling the authorities that you accept that you can’t drive your car on public roads.

 To SORN your vehicle, it must first be off the public road.
 Putting it in a garage or on a private drive is fine.

 Assuming you already own the car, to declare it SORN you simply need to contact the DVLA.
 You can do this over the phone, online, or by completing a V890 form and posting it to the DVLA.
 It’s that simple.